jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Problems

 Wait, wait, wait.
-FaceTime worked, so did Instagram and Google Maps.
+FaceTime worked, so did Netflix and Google Maps.
 But is the medical records "lever" stuck?
 What will the ER doctor assess you by in case of a flood of patients?

 Did I hear that right, you aren't in contact with your doctor?
 What about your pharmacist?
 You're waiting on hold with your insurance company!
 Insurance is basically a bank-account for disasters, and now during a pandemic, you have no idea how much money you have?

 This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.

-Well, at least many of our students, teachers, and workers can learn, work, and collaborate from home in these tough times.
+Well, at least many of our students, teachers, and workers can keep on learning, working, and collaborating from home in these tough times.

 WHAT!
 You're still driving to work!
 Or worse, your work or school is closed!